 - (3) The numbers in this column represent unvested outstanding performance-based options.
 The performance-based pre-IPO Options are eligible to vest upon a Realization Event as follows: (i) If the MOIC achieved is less than two times, no portion of the performance-based options will vest; (ii) If the MOIC achieved is equal to two times, then 25% of the performance-based options will vest; and (iii) If the MOIC achieved is greater than two times, then an additional percentage of the performance-based options above 25% will vest with up to 100% of the performance-based options becoming vested upon the achievement of a MOIC equal to or greater than 5x based on the following formula: the product of (x)(1) the actual MOIC received as of the given Realization Event minus (2) the MOIC equal to two, and (y) 25%.
-The performance-based McAllister 2017 Options are eligible to vest as to each Option Tranche (20% of the shares subject to such option) on each of the first five concluded fiscal years following the grant date if the Company achieves the applicable management EBITDA Target established by the Board of Directors as follows: (i) for the 2017 fiscal year, the Target shall be deemed to have been met and 100% of the 2017 Option Tranche will vest; (ii) for each of the subsequent four fiscal years, if the management EBITDA achieved in the applicable fiscal year: (i) is less than 95% of the Target, then no portion of the applicable Option Tranche will vest, (ii) is 95% of the Target, then 50% plus an additional percentage of the applicable Option Tranche will vest, (ii) is exceeds 95% of the Target, then 50% plus an additional percentage of the applicable Option Tranche will vest, (ii) or 100%, then 100% of the applicable Option Tranche bear of the applicable Option Tranche will vest, (ii) or 100%, then 100% of the applicable Option Tranche bear of the applicable Option Tranche will vest, (ii) or 100%, then 100% of the applicable Option Tranche bear of the applicable Option Tranche will vest. - (4) In connection with our acquisition by affiliates of KKR Sponsor, the exercise price of Mr. Vaught's rollover options was adjusted to \$2.42 per option.
+The performance-based McAllister 2017 Options are eligible to vest as to each Option Tranche (20% of the shares subject to such option) on each of the first five concluded fiscal years following the grant date if the Company achieves the applicable management EBITDA Target established by the Board of Directors as follows: (i) for the 2017 fiscal years, if the management EBITDA achieved in the applicable fiscal year: (i) is less than 95% of the Target, then no portion of the applicable Option Tranche will vest, (ii) est, and the applicable Option Tranche will vest, (iii) est, and the applicable Option Tranche will vest, (iii) est. See "Narrative to Summary Compensation Table and 2017 Grants of Plan-Based Awards-Equity Awards-Vesting Terms."
+None of the outstanding performance-based options for Plan-Based Awards-Equity Awards-Vesting Terms."
+None of the outstanding performance-based options have vested. - (4) In connection with our acquisition by affiliates of KKR Sponsor, the exercise price of Mr. Vaught's rollover options was adjusted to \$2.42 per option.
 The exercise price for Mr. Vaught's rollover options was further adjusted in 2015 as a result of an extraordinary dividend payment to \$1.66 per option.
 The exercise prices for outstanding time-based and performance-based options were also adjusted as a result of the 2015 extraordinary dividend payment as follows: unvested time-based and performance-based options were adjusted to \$7.25 per option and vested time-based options were adjusted to \$8.23 per option.
 In February 2017, the exercise prices for outstanding unvested time-based and performance-based options were further adjusted to \$4.27 per option as a result of an extraordinary dividend payment. - (5) The expiration date shown is the normal expiration date occurring on the tenth anniversary of the grant date.
 Options may terminate earlier in certain circumstances, such as in connection with an NEO's termination of employment or in connection with certain corporate transactions, including a change in control of the Company. - (6) Represents the original grant date of Mr. Vaught's rollover options.
-See "Compensation Discussion and Analysis-Compensation Elements-Long-Term Incentive Awards"
+See "Compensation Discussion and Analysis-Compensation Elements-Long-Term Incentive Awards."